The Paris Tuberculosis Hospital, located in Paris, Kentucky, was constructed from 1946 to 1948.

 According to Underwood, the hospital would be wholly inadequate to care for more than a small portion of the tubercular cases needing treatment in the 20 county area the facility was designed to serve upon opening.1 By law, the beds in the hospital must be allotted to the counties on a population basis, and some counties that have high tuberculosis rates would only receive two or three beds in the hospital.
-Process work began on patient applications by July 1.
-Governor Clement stated that the new state biennial budget provided $2.7 million for administrative and operational costs of the hospitals.
-It was disclosed on July 20 that the sanatorium would receive its first patients on Monday, July 24.
+Nevertheless, work began to process patient applications om July 1 and the first patients were admitted on July 24.

-The tuberculosis hospital closed in the late 1970’s and it was proposed in the late 1980’s of converting the building into an apartment complex for the elderly.1 The complex was razed in early 2012.
+The tuberculosis hospital closed in the late 1970’s and it was proposed in the late 1980’s of converting the building into an apartment complex for the elderly.1 No work was completed and the hospital was demolished in early 2012.